-Domain 7.
+DOMAIN 7.
 Professionalism and Advocacy

-Bilingual Educators possess a broad scholarly knowledge base on the history, approaches, ideologies, and scholarly discourse that have shaped bilingual education.
+Bilingual Educators possess a broad scholarly knowledge base of the history. approaches, ideologies, and scholarly discourse that have shaped bilingual education.
 They use theories and research on bilingualism and bilingual education to grow as professionals and apply them to promote educational equity and quality in bilingual education.